 - Gain a thorough understanding of both Joint Based Occlusal and Measured Anterior Guidance concepts as they pertain to both occlusal interventions as well as many confounding cases of Temporomandibular Dysfunction (TMD).

-- Why scientifically-validated ICAGD occlusal adjustment protocols are completely different from occlusal equilibration.
+- Why scientifically-validated ICAGD occlusal adjustment protocols are completely different from occlusal equilibration and typically more effective.

 - Instructed via live lecture by Dr. Yiannios, engineer and Bioresearch Associates founder Mr. John Radke, and/or other CNO Board members either on the road or at CNO headquarters in Rogers, Arkansas.

-- In-depth instruction on use of tools such as the T-Scan, BioEMG III, JVA, and other objective measurement tools as they relate to TMD diagnosis and treatment.
+- In-depth instruction on use of tools such as the T-Scan, BioEMG III, JVA (Joint Vibration Analysis), and other objective measurement tools as they relate to TMD diagnosis and treatment.

 - Maintain an active CNO membership to be listed in our CNO Doctors database (upon CNO 1 didactic exam completion).

 CNO Level 2

 - A CNO instructor will travel to your office and observe as you perform computer-direced occlusal therapy on 3+ appropriately selected TMD patients.